-the individual worked in the informal sector and did not report earnings.
+Because participation in online course-taking (primarily for credit recovery) was increasing over time in this study district, a higher proportion of online course-takers graduated in the more recent years (2015-17).
+This also suggests that these students will have comparatively fewer quarters of post-high school exit workforce participation and earnings.
+In addition to the timing of exit or graduation, missing data on the outcome variables (quarterly or annual earnings and employment) could also occur for one of the following reasons: (1) the individual moved out of the state; (2) the employer did not report earnings information to the state; or (3) the individual worked in the informal sector and did not report earnings.
 To investigate whether missing outcome data differed by treatment status (online course-taking), we created dummy variables for each post-high school year that indicate whether earnings data were reported for a given observation.
-We then estimated logistic regressions with the missing data dummies as the dependent variable to predict missing outcome data, including as covariates the treatment status indicator, high graduation year dummies, and in separate models, the addition of student characteristics that are controlled for in the analysis.
-The results of these regressions show that when only controlling for the high school graduation year, students participating in online course-taking are significantly less likely to be missing earnings data.
+We then estimated logistic regressions with the missing data dummies as the dependent variable to predict missing outcome data, including as covariates the treatment status indicator, high exit year dummies, and in separate models, the addition of student characteristics that are controlled for in the analysis.
+The results of these regressions show that when only controlling for the high school exit year, students participating in online course-taking are significantly less likely to be missing earnings data.
 However, when student characteristics controlled for in the analysis are added to these models, the treatment status (online course-taker) dummy is no longer statistically significant in these regressions.
-Below, we further discuss estimation of alternative models to further explore the implications of missing outcome data for this analysis.
+Below, we further discuss estimation of alternative models to further explore the implications of missing outcome data for our analysis.